horacio9a/mfc-node/README.md

 - If we already have to look at the lines of livestreamer and streamlink I made it to look better and to be useful because we will now know how is big files we are currently recording.
 This can be of help with other downloadings that we do with livestreamer and streamlink.
 In your instalation you must found:
 - A new 'quality' column has been added so it is easy to find HD models.
 It is also possible to sort by the quality criteria that can further facilitate finding the HD models.

-   ... /livestreamer_cli/utils/progress.pyc
-   or
-   ... /streamlink_cli/utils/progress.py
+For better view `livestreamer` recording line you can replace original file:

-   ... and owerwrite existing files with 'progress.py' on this page.
+`.../livestreamer_cli/utils/progress.py`  with 'progress.py' on this page.

 The list of online models will be displayed with a set of allowed commands for each model:
 	Include - if you want to record the model